Justine Siegal

 Justine Siegal (born 1975) is an American baseball coach, sports educator and the founder of Baseball For All.
 In 2009, she became the first female coach of a professional men's baseball team, when she worked for the Brockton Rox, in the independent Canadian American Association of Professional Baseball.
 In 2011, she became the first woman to throw batting practice to an MLB team, the Cleveland Indians during spring training.
 In 2015, hired by the Oakland Athletics for a two-week coaching stint in their instructional league in Arizona, she became the first female coach employed by an MLB team.
 She has also thrown batting practice to the Tampa Bay Rays, St. Louis Cardinals, Houston Astros, and New York Mets.

-She is particularly interested and involved in sports gender equity, and noted for her success in coaching baseball in contexts that were previously male-only.
+Siegal is particularly interested and involved in sports gender equity, and noted for her success in coaching baseball in contexts that were previously male-only.

 Siegal coached Israel National Baseball Team at the 2016 qualifier for the 2017 World Baseball classic.

+Siegal currently coaches in Baseball United for the Arabia Wolves, on the staff of manager John McLaren.

 Early life

 Siegal was born in Cleveland, Ohio, and is Jewish.
 Her grandfather and grandmother endowed the Cleveland College of Judaic Studies, now affiliated with Case Western Reserve University called the Laura and Alvin Siegal Lifelong Learning Program.
 Her grandfather also led the fundraising for Israel Bonds in Cleveland for a number of years.

 Siegal grew up in Cleveland Heights, a suburb of Cleveland.
-She was introduced to baseball at a very young age, as her grandfather Alvin Siegel frequently took her to Cleveland Indian baseball games.
+She was introduced to baseball at a very young age, as her grandfather frequently took her to Cleveland Indians baseball games.
 Her father, Michael, always signed her up for baseball, rather than for softball.
 At 13, her baseball coach told her she didn't belong in baseball because she was a girl and baseball was a boy's sport.
-She believed that this was wrong, and continued playing baseball despite people who discouraged her from playing baseball because it was a "boy's sport".
-At age 16 she made it her goal to coach baseball at a collegiate level, despite being discouraged by others from playing and coaching baseball at this age as well.
+She continued playing baseball despite people who discouraged her.
+At age 16 she made it her goal to coach baseball at a collegiate level.
 She attended the Brewster Academy (where she played baseball for two years) and Hawken School (her freshman and senior years).
 In high school, she played third base and pitched.

-Academic background
+Education

 Siegal attended Beloit College and holds a B.A. from St. Olaf College with a concentration in "Leadership: Religion, Military, and Baseball", an M.A. in Sport Studies from Kent State University, and a Ph.D. in Sport and Exercise Psychology from Springfield College (MA).
 Her academic focus is in performance enhancement, leadership, sport management, coaching, gender equity, and youth sports.
-Siegel knew the difficulties of trying to be a baseball coach, so she went on to pursue her Ph.D to equal the level of opportunities.